tradingstrategy-ai/docs/source/glossary.rst

         - **Permissionless Innovation**: Composability enables permissionless innovation, allowing developers to experiment and build new financial products without needing approval from centralized authorities.
 This has led to a rapid pace of innovation in the DeFi space.

+        See also:

         - :term:`Decentralised finance`

         - :term:`Protocol`

         - :term:`Trading strategy`

+    Average Directional Index (ADX)

+        In :term:`quantitative finance`, ADX stands for Average Directional Index.
+It's a technical analysis indicator used in algorithmic trading to measure the strength and direction of a trend.
+Developed by J. Welles Wilder, Jr., the ADX is non-directional, meaning it does not indicate whether the price is trending up or down, but rather the strength of the trend regardless of direction.

+        ADX is calculated based on the spread between two directional movement indicators, typically the positive directional movement indicator (+DI) and the negative directional movement indicator (-DI).
+These indicators are derived from price movement over a specified period.
+The ADX value ranges from 0 to 100, with higher values indicating a stronger trend.

+        In algorithmic trading, ADX can be used in various ways, such as:

+        - **Trend Confirmation**: Traders may use ADX to confirm the presence of a trend before entering a trade.
+A high ADX value suggests a strong trend, while a low value indicates a weak or sideways market.

+        - **Trend Strength**: ADX values can help traders assess the strength of a trend.
+A rising ADX suggests strengthening momentum, while a falling ADX may indicate a weakening trend.

+        - **Trend Reversals**: Changes in the direction of the ADX line can signal potential trend reversals.
+For example, if the ADX has been rising but starts to decline, it may indicate that the current trend is losing strength.

+        - **Filtering Trades**: Some algorithmic trading strategies use ADX as a filter to avoid trading in choppy or range-bound markets.
+They may only take trades when the ADX is above a certain threshold, indicating a trending market.

+        Overall, ADX is a versatile tool in algorithmic trading that helps traders assess the strength and direction of trends, allowing for more informed trading decisions.

+        See also:

+        - :term:`Technical indicator`

+        - :term:`Trading Strategy`

+        - :term:`OHLCV`

+        - :term:`Average True Range (ATR)`

+     Average True Range (ATR)

+        In :term:`quantitative finance`, ATR stands for Average True Range.
+It's another popular :term:`technical indicator` used in algorithmic trading to measure volatility in the market.
+Developed by J. Welles Wilder, Jr., ATR is calculated based on the true range of price movement over a specified period.

+        The true range is the greatest of the following:

+        - The difference between the current high and the current low.
+        - The difference between the previous close and the current high.
+        - The difference between the previous close and the current low.

+        ATR is then calculated as the average of these true ranges over the specified period, typically 14 periods.

+        In algorithmic trading, ATR has several applications:

+        - :term:`Volatility` Measurement: ATR provides a measure of market volatility.
+Higher ATR values indicate higher volatility, while lower values suggest lower volatility.

+        - Setting :term:`stop loss` and Take Profit Levels: Traders can use ATR to set dynamic stop loss and take profit levels based on the current volatility of the market.
+For example, they may set stop losses a certain number of ATR units away from the entry price to account for market fluctuations.

+        - :term:`Position sizing`: ATR can be used to adjust position sizes based on market volatility.
+In highly volatile markets, traders may reduce their position sizes to manage risk, while in low volatility markets, they may increase position sizes to take advantage of potential larger moves.

+        - Filtering Trades: Some trading strategies use ATR as a filter to only take trades when volatility is above or below a certain threshold.
+This helps traders avoid entering trades in excessively volatile or quiet market conditions.

+        See also:

+        - :term:`Technical indicator`

+        - :term:`Trading Strategy`

+        - :term:`OHLCV`

+        - :term:`Average Directional Index (ADX)`